-Works Contract: Works contract has been defined to mean transfer or any agreement for carrying out for cash or for deferred payment or for other valuable consideration, the construction, fitting out, improvement or repair of any building, road, bridge or other immoveable property or the fitting out improvement or repair of any moveable property.
+Works Contract: Works contract has been defined to mean - transfer or any agreement for carrying out for cash or for deferred payment or for other valuable consideration, the construction, fitting out, improvement or repair of any building, road, bridge or other immoveable property or the fitting out improvement or repair of any moveable property.

 The threshold of turnover is fixed at Rs.75,000 and the labour charges are deductible from the total turnover of the works contract subject to tax.
 There are 20 types works contract liable to tax and the rate of tax applicable is 5 per cent.
+Recently compounding system of payment of taxes for works contract relating to construction of buildings, bridges, roads and dams is introduced.